 I must admit, more

-This week's Futurama began with a visit to Peoples Alpha -- the planet of gangs, thugs and hustlers (and "scenic Detroit!") -- as the Planet Express crew was tasked with delivering a crate of weapons to the planet's two most prominent ga more
+This week's Futurama began with a visit to Peoples Alpha -- the planet of gangs, thugs and hustlers (and "scenic Detroit!") -- as the Planet Express crew was tasked with delivering a crate of weapons to the planet's two most prominent gangs, the "Blips" a more